by Karen Skidmore | 07,24 | Business Planning, Business Process

 5. Maybe you don’t need to fire the client.
 Which takes me to this important step in the process.
 When you get to the root of the problem, you may find that addressing this actually deepens your working relationship, and if you can both come to a solution, may ensure you have a brilliant client for life.
 Of course, have your bull shit radar on 😉 but if you remember step 3, most people aren’t out to screw you over!

 6. Keep your decision quick and commercial.
-If you do decide the best thing is to break your contract (which of course will depend on what is in your contract – see step 2 above!), then stay away from any emotional reasons, and make the decision quickly.
-Remember there are always two sides to every situation and you don’t want to be caught up in a justification argument ie he said/she said.
-State the facts, always confirm everything in an email, keep it clean, and refer back to your original contract/service level agreement that was set at the start of the relationship.
+If you decide the best thing is to break your contract (which, of course, will depend on what is in your contract – see step 2 above!), then stay away from any emotional reasons and make the decision quickly.
+Remember, there are always two sides to every situation, and you don’t want to be caught up in a justification argument, i.e. he said/she said.
+State the facts, always confirm everything in an email, keep it clean, and refer back to your original contract/service level agreement set at the start of the relationship.

 7. Do you need to offer a refund if they’ve paid upfront?
 Again, this decision needs to be taken commercially, not emotionally.
-If your contract states that no refund is needed, whether you or them cancel the contract, you may still want to review this and give them something (see my next point).
-I’ve always taken the ‘what’s fair for both of us?’ approach and have even asked the client this question on occasion.
-You don’t need to justify, but you can lay down exactly what they have received, especially if your project/programme is top heavy and most of the value was at the front end.
-Sometimes the cleanest thing to do to break the relationship is to give something back, so you can both move on (see my next and final point).
+If your contract states that no refund is needed, whether you or they cancel the contract, you may still want to review this and give them something (see my next point).
+I’ve always taken the ‘what’s fair for both of us?’ approach and even asked the client this question occasionally.
+You don’t need to justify, but you can lay down exactly what they have received, especially if your project/programme is top-heavy and most of the value was at the front end.
+Sometimes, the cleanest thing to do to break the relationship is to give something back so you can both move on (see my next and final point).

-One of the big things I teach my clients is how to stay in Power Partnership; the ability to recognise that neither you nor your client are better than each other.
-Yes, you may well be the expert that they are paying for, but you are both equal powers in the working relationship.
+One of the big things I teach my clients is how to stay in a Power Partnership—the ability to recognise that neither you nor your client is better than the other.
+Yes, you may well be the expert that they are paying for, but you are both equal in the working relationship.

-Feeling more powerful than your client, and you will come across as arrogant.
-Feeling less powerful than your client and you will come across as a people pleaser, doffing that proverbial cap with your yes sir, no ma’am tone.
+Feeling more powerful than your client will make you appear arrogant.
+Feeling less powerful than your client will make you appear a people-pleaser, doffing that proverbial cap with your yes, sir, no, ma’am tone.

 I’m writing about boundaries this month; those often invisible lines that we need to have to protect and fuel our time and energy.
 Last week I wrote about the 4 work boundaries to increasing profitability and avoiding burnout.
 This week, I want to shine the light on how clear your legal and professional working relationship needs are set with your clients.